shahanakattil/Sustainability-workshop/Instructions/Lab2:Configure-Microsoft-Sustainability-Manager.md

 5. Select Close.
 The reporting year will generate with the first period starting on the Start date and the last period ending one year from the Start date.

-# Lab 3: Import Sustainability Data
+# Exercise 2 : Import Sustainability Data

 ### Learning Objectives